IreneFP/Interactive-Lab-Hub/Lab 2/README.md

 # The Clock of Pi

-**Brandt, Nicole, Rui, Hortense, and Antionio.
+**Lab collaborators**: Brandt, Nicole, Rui, Hortense, and Antionio.
 Also huge thanks to Ilan and David - the TAs of this class - for helping with the Raspberry Pi setup**

 ## Prep